execlibs/mesa-amd/README.md

 ---
 **possible errors:**

-Obviously, if you are using an Intel or Nvidia graphics card, you will get a black screen when rebooting.
+Obviously, if you are using an Intel or Nvidia discrete graphics card, you will get a black screen when rebooting.

-As a workaround, you can use only vulkan driver (libvulkan_radeon.so)
+If you have hybrid graphics, you can use only vulkan driver (libvulkan_radeon.so)

 **Compilation parameters:**